supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Deploy_Defender_Endpoint.md

     ![Picture 1](../Media/SC-200-img25.png)

-1. Back in the Onboarding page from the Microsoft 365 Defender portal, under the section "2.
+1. Back in the Onboarding page from the Microsoft Defender XDR portal, under the section "2.
 Run a detection test", copy the detection test script by selecting the **Copy** button.

 1. In the windows search bar of the virtual machine, type **CMD** and choose **Run as Administrator** on the right pane for the Command Prompt app.